-Data Center Cold Aisle Containment Curtains
+Data Center Cold Aisle Containment

-Aisle Containment Curtains can be very useful in managing airflow in the data center.
+Aisle Containment systems can be very useful in managing airflow in the data center.
 While they aren't hard to configure and setup, there are some important considerations and prerequisites before you begin.
 It is helpful to consider every "step" simultaneously because each decision can impact other multiple issues.

-Curtains are only one of several components needed to achieve hot/cold aisle containment.
+Containment doors and walls are only one of several components needed to achieve hot/cold aisle containment.

 In order for containment to be most effective, you must first manage by-pass airflow: